FabianJuarez182/R-XMPP-CHAT/README.md

 * Add a user to contacts
 * Show contact details of a user
 * 1 to 1 communication with any user/contact
-* Participate in group conversations (not fully implemented)
+* Participate in group conversations (almost implemented)
 * Define presence message
 * Send/receive notifications
 * Send/receive files (not implemented)